syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/Saving-Reports.md

 ## Saving Report as Excel

-The report generated using the ReportDesigner can be exported as an Excel document using the following code example.
+The report used in ReportWriter can be saved as Excel document using the following code example.

 ~~~csharp
 //Instantiate the report writer with the parameter "ReportPath" and "ReportDataSource" Collection.